And some records are being used to hype normal temperature variability in unfortunate ways.

 This Seattle Times article was financed by a collection of activist foundations and the University of Washington.
 It shows the dangers of advocacy journalism.

-- Popular Related Tags: seattle times, bad science journalism, alarmism, drought, climate propaganda, wildfires, extreme weather, new york times, cliff mass, heat wave
+- Popular Related Tags: seattle times, bad science journalism, drought, alarmism, climate propaganda, wildfires, extreme weather, new york times, cliff mass, snow

 - Search for "seattle times" on our Eco Web Search